AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 Similarly to messages going to L2 from L1, a message can only be consumed by the recipient, however note that it is up to the portal contract to ensure that the sender is as expected!

-Recall, we mentioned the Aztec contract specifies what portal it is attached to at deployment.
+Recall that we mentioned the Aztec contract specifies what portal it is attached to at deployment.
 This value is stored in the rollup's contract tree, hence these links are not directly readable on L1.
-Also, it is possible to attach multiple aztec contracts to the same portal, the portal must ensure that the sender is as expected.
+Also, it is possible to attach multiple aztec contracts to the same portal.

+The portal must ensure that the sender is as expected.
 One way to do this, is to compute the addresses before deployment and store them as constants in the contract, however a more flexible solution is to have an `initialize` function in the portal contract which can be used to set the address of the Aztec contract.
 In this model, the portal contract can check that the sender matches the value it has in storage.

 To send a message to L1 from your Aztec contract, you must use the `message_portal` function on the `context`.
 When messaging to L1, only the `content` is required (as field).